• Skip to primary navigation

 Ways to Customize Your Turkey Pot Pie Soup

-This soup is flexible, so you can adjust it to fit your taste or what's in your fridge.
+This soup is flexible, so you can adjust it to fit your taste or what's in your fridge, adapting to different proteins, vegetables, and dairy swaps.

 • Want a richer soup?
-Use half-and-half or heavy cream instead of milk.
+Use half-and-half or heavy cream instead of milk, about 1 cup for a creamier, silkier texture.

 • Need a gluten-free version?
 Swap the flour for cornstarch or use a gluten-free thickener.